 - The data is static once imported for preview.
 To pull updated data - for example, if your output set is updated or you re-map your list data fields - you must re-import for preview to pull the new data.

-If your automated campaign didn't send to any subscribers there are a few things you can check to start troubleshooting.
+If your campaign didn’t send to any subscribers, there are a few things you can check.

 - Check the Recipients tab to view the Subscriber Import Issues > Data Errors.
 Are there any data errors that point to integration, list, or data issues?

 - Check the list manager list assigned for the campaign:

 - Check to see if the list was generated in Tessitura and if it contains any subscribers.
 If no subscribers met the criteria or the list experienced a problem in Tessitura the automated campaign remains scheduled to send.

 - Check the list properties in Tessitura to confirm both TMS and Dynamic are checked, and that the correct control group is selected.

 - Check the output set assigned for the campaign:

 - The output set must return valid data (email and any other data needed for personalization) in order for the list to return subscriber data.
 If the output set doesn't have any fields defined then the automated campaign will still run every day but when it runs the list in Tessitura the import to fail.

 - Was the output set duplicated in Tessitura?
 Duplicated output sets may need criteria added again or re-defined.